alphagov/paas-tech-docs/source/documentation/managing_apps/restarts.md

 We are working on a fix to prevent this happening.

-In the meantime, we recommend that you use a [blue-green deployment process](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html) [external link], where you have two versions of an app, one that is 'live' and one that is undergoing an update or restart.
-There are plugins for the Cloud Foundry command line client to facilitate this process.
-We can recommend the [cf-blue-green-deploy](https://github.com/bluemixgaragelondon/cf-blue-green-deploy) [external link] plugin.
+Until this fix is live, you should use a [blue-green deployment process](https://docs.cloudfoundry.org/devguide/deploy-apps/blue-green.html) [external link].
+This is where you have two versions of an app, one that is 'live' and one that is undergoing an update or restart.
+There are plugins for the Cloud Foundry command line client to help this process.
+We recommend the [cf-blue-green-deploy](https://github.com/bluemixgaragelondon/cf-blue-green-deploy) [external link] plugin.

-## .NET buildpack support

-The [.NET Core buildpack](https://docs.cloudfoundry.org/buildpacks/dotnet-core/index.html) [external link] is only available as a custom buildpack.